RSV, Cold, COVID-19, Flu? How to ID Common Kid Bugs

 Should I get my child tested for COVID-19?

-“Between RSV, the flu, COVID-19 and typical colds, by just looking at the symptoms it can be tough to determine what the illness is,” shares Dr. Sevilla.
+“Between RSV, the flu, COVID-19 and typical colds, by just looking at the symptoms it can be tough to determine what the illness is,” shares Dr. Csiky.
 “Since symptoms are somewhat ambiguous for COVID-19 in children, it’s important to get your child tested for COVID, even if the symptoms are presenting more mildly.”

 Should I keep my child home from school?

-“If your child is exhibiting any symptoms of illness, you should keep them home from school and away from others until a negative COVID test is produced and their symptoms resolve,” Dr. Sevilla adds.
+“If your child is exhibiting any symptoms of illness, you should keep them home from school and away from others until a negative COVID test is produced and their symptoms resolve,” Dr. Csiky adds.

-Importance of Flu & COVID-19 Vaccines
+Importance of Flu, COVID-19 and RSV Vaccines

 Next Steps & Resources:

-- Meet our source: Jennifer Sevilla, M.D.
+- Meet our source: Charita Csiky, M.D. , F.A.A.P

-- To make an appointment with Dr. Sevilla, or a doctor near you, call 800-822-8905 or visit our website.
+- To make an appointment with Dr. Csiky, or a doctor near you, call 800-822-8905 or visit our website.

 - Schedule you or your child’s COVID-19 vaccine appointment.